A Magical Vintage Lampshade Flower Crown

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.

-I used wire rope cable and a zinc-plated hook and eye turnbuckle to hang my lampshades with flower crowns.
-The water-soaked netted floral foam bricks, flowers, and greenery will make the lampshade quite heavy, so keep that in mind when you are deciding where to hang yours.
+I used wire rope cable, a zinc-plated hook, and an eye turnbuckle to hang my lampshades with flower crowns.
+The water-soaked netted floral foam bricks, flowers, and greenery will make the lampshade quite heavy, so keep that in mind when deciding where to hang yours.

 Check out my blog post on building wood tabletops and also my book (pages 150-155) to see how I hung my vintage lampshade flower crowns in an outdoor dining room I created with 2×4 posts, wood framing, and stability boxes.